 You are probably wondering why you decided to go through this painful experience in the first place.
 Why not get back together and put an end to the torment?
 How else will this pain ever stop?

+There's still more to explore.
 In this article we are going to break down:

 - Why You Miss Him So Much